Xianglin-XLZ/BHARP/README.md

 ## Reproducibility notes

 - The supplied scripts use fixed random seeds.
-- The default configurations run 500 simulation replications and may take substantial time.
+- The default configurations run 500 simulation replications.
 - Model output and generated datasets can require considerable disk space.
 - Review the configuration files before running the full simulations.

 ## Citation

 If you use this code, please cite the associated BHARP manuscript.

-Citation details will be added when available.
+@article{zhao2025identifying,
+  title={Identifying treatment effect heterogeneity with Bayesian hierarchical adjustable random partition in adaptive enrichment trials}, author={Zhao, Xianglin and Golchi, Shirin and Gouin, Jean-Philippe and Dasgupta, Kaberi}, journal={arXiv preprint arXiv:2508.16523}, year={2025}
+}

 ## License